Small Long Intro | My Journey Into The Blogosphere

 I’ve tried many different content management systems (CMS).
 I even spent time to code a custom one.

-I decided to jump on third-party hosted blogging platforms.
+I decided to jump on a third-party hosted blogging platforms.

-Back in 2006-ish, blogger.com was as famous as myspace.
+Back in 2006-ish, blogger.com was as famous as myspace (yes myspace was kinda the facebook thing at that time).
 So I went with blogger.
 It was not really what I wanted.

-I had then tried many other type of platforms – most of them, if not all, were not very flexible.
+I had by then tried many other type of platforms – most of them, if not all, were not flexible.
+Why?

 I could not say I “own” my blogging platform.

 WordPress was the other rival and also gaining in popularity in the blogosphere.
 After a while, I tried the hosted wordpress.com platform.
-It was OK, better than blogger.
+It was OK, better than blogger in term of features and usability.

 I was finally conquered by the self-hosted version of wordpress.com, which is wordpress.org.